Asian Dust: Negative externality

-International conflict
+International debate

-Yellow dust has been a source of international conflict between the Chinese and Korean governments.
-Although the major components of yellow dust are sand and materials from the earth's crust, various industrial pollutants and their by-products, including mercury, sulfuric acid, nitric acid and cadmium, have made the dust more harmful.
+The responsibility for transboundary dust has been a source of international debate between the Chinese and Korean governments.
+Although the major components of yellow dust are sand and materials from the Earth's crust, various industrial pollutants and their by-products, including mercury, sulfuric acid, nitric acid and cadmium, have made the dust more harmful.
 Approximately 30% of sulfuric acid and 40% of nitric acid in ambient air in Korea may have migrated from China.
 To reduce the transboundary pollution from China, scientists have advocated for collaborative actions between Korea and China, including scientific, administrative, and political aspects.

 In an effort to combat the worsening yellow dust levels, the Korean government has been working with the Chinese government.
 In January 2018, the two countries met at its 22nd meeting of the Republic of Korea-China Joint Committee on Environmental Cooperation, during which the two countries discussed increasing the cooperative efforts to fight air pollution, including yellow dust and fine dust, and marine pollution.